 What is the Role of the Building Commissioner?

-The Building Commissioner will administer a variety of different functions regulating the building industry, namely, driving legislative reforms, investigating misconduct and initiating disciplinary action for misconduct.
+The Building Commissioner will administer a variety of different functions regulating the building industry, namely, driving legislative reforms, investigating misconduct and initiating disciplinary action where necessary.

 Investigative and Disciplinary Role:

-The Commissioner will also be responsible for the investigation and discipline of misconduct in the building industry.
-This may include investigating the regulation of building standards, building quality and building disputes.
-Mr Chandler is currently investigating and considering the scale of the situation at the Mascot Towers.
+The Commissioner will also be responsible for the investigation into and discipline of misconduct in the building industry.
+This may include investigating the regulation of building standards, quality and disputes.

 What Does This Mean For Apartment Owners?

 It is important that home owners and building developers are made aware of their possible obligations and rights.
 We can provide additional information and advice to you regarding your building or property situation.
-If you would like to discuss your concerns with a legal professional please contact us on 9963 9800 or at email@example.com
+If you would like to discuss your concerns with a legal professional please contact us on 9963 9800 or via our contact form.